-The Dead Air Ghost is a mutiple-role can our boy Mike the Mook wanted to check out.
+The Dead Air Ghost is a multiple-role can our boy Mike the Mook has been wanting to check out.
 Here’s what he has to say ’bout it.

 Stamp Collecting and Wait Times – Not Too Much Fun

 This article first ran in March of 2018.

 There are two things that make people hesitant to purchase a silencer these days: the $200 tax stamp and the wait for approval from the ATF.
 We find the best way around these obstacles is to find one can that will fit multiple roles.
 The most obvious of these is the 45 caliber pistol can.
 We reached out to Silencer Shop to try out one we thought could contend for Best in Breed – the Dead Air Ghost.

 First, let’s look at that $200 stamp.
 For many of us it’s not the money, it’s the principle of the thing that gets our jimmies in a rustle.
 We’re law abiding citizens, and we obey these laws with their tax implications, but we don’t have to like it.
 So we always try to get one silencer to perform many tasks in order to get more bang for our buck, if not just on the silencer cost, then on the stamp cost too.

 Take a good look at a modular suppressor like Dead Air’s Ghost M and you’ll see it as at least two silencers in one, because you can change the overall length.
 It can be run long or short.